Is lack of confidence stopping your career (change)?

 Your starting point

 I probably don't need to tell you this.
 But generally women have lower confidence than men.
 Why?
 For a number of reasons.
 One of them is stereotype.
-If we all believe that women are less competent than men at maths (which is not true, by the way!), then that will inevitably come true (especially if we make sure that women are aware).
+If we all believe that women are less competent than men (which is not true, by the way!) and tell everyone, then that will inevitably come true.

 If society tells us that women are at a disadvantage it will make women lose confidence.
 Especially if women believe that this is genetic or in any other way unchangeable.